-Note the Tobsun sealed potted module here that can handle an enormous 10A if necessary, which is over-kill in this application.
+Note the Tobsun sealed potted module here that can handle an enormous 10A if necessary, which is overkill in this application.
 Look for the three parts in this photo that correspond to the block diagram above. \$11 on Amazon.com.
 The 5A unit is \$1 less.

-See: Amazon Store^[1] If you need such a thing, there is also a 12 volt variant on Amazon.com instead of a 5 volt regulator.
+See: Amazon Store If you need such a thing, there is also a 12 volt variant on Amazon.com instead of a 5 volt regulator.

-Charging Directly from a Solar Panel^[2]), that strange things can happen when we mix and match parts in this environment.
+So what are the problems with this setup?
+It has been reported by others (GTIS: Charging Directly from a Solar Panel), that strange things can happen when we mix and match parts in this environment.
 Different things happen, with different regulators, solar panels, and tablets and phones when you connect the parts together.
 Problem scenarios include: The system starts to charge (indicated on the tablet screen) in full sunlight, but then a cumulus cloud rolls by placing one in the shade.
 When the sunlight returns later, the charge circuit within the tablet refuses to re-engage and start a charging cycle again.
 It just gives up and the user has to coax the system back into charge mode, usually by plugging and un-plugging the USB cable.
 Not a good solution if you have something else you would rather be doing for two hours.